 The Idea ...

-The HarshlandsMUD is, above all else, a role-playing game.
+The HarshlandsMUD is, above all else, a role-playing game world.
 The game should be viewed in most ways as a traditional sit-down, pencil and paper, role-playing game, and not as a video game where the object is to tally the most kills.
-Some of the links below are good information about the world your character will be in.

 We, the staff of the Harshlands, should be viewed in the same way as one would view the game master of any role-playing game (RPG).
 We create the world and the things in it, design plot-lines and quests, and, on occasion, play the parts of the various NPCs spread around the world.
 In essence, game mastering by committee.
 The code, while it fills some roles that a game master would, should be viewed more as a combination of the game rules and the dice in a role-playing game.